laoban-dev/laoban-dev.github.io/docs/training/EXISTING.md

 All the source code is [here](https://github.com/laoban-training/convertexistingproject).

-If you clone it with `git clone https://github.com/laoban-training/convertexistingproject.git` you will get the 'starting state'
+If you clone it with `git clone https://github.com/laoban-training/convertexistingproject.git` you will get the ' starting state'

 ## Exploring the project